The Chief Marketing Officer (CMO) has become one of the more commonly talked about corporate designations in recent years.

 Internal training: In order for marketing to rise up to the boardroom level, marketers should be thoroughly able to understand the strategic imperatives of the company across functions and be able to speak the boardroom language.
 Such a state can be attained through formalized internal cross disciplinary training.
 Such a training system would allow marketers to understand the dynamics of corporate strategy and also enable marketers to effectively leverage the collective internal resources towards ensuring profitability and optimal results.

-This blog post has raised some very fundamental questions about the way the companies should be run in the future.
+On the horizon: This blog post has raised some very fundamental questions about the way the companies should be run in the future.
 The role of marketing within a company is only going to become even more central as managing customer interactions and co-creating value become the building blocks of any corporate strategy.

 In the future, the CMO will emerge as the strategic connection between the corporate boardroom, the top management team, the CEO and the customer.
 Companies should offer the CMO the requisite status and power within the company.
 Furthermore, companies must create an organizational structure where CMOs can guide the company’s vision and mission by integrating the myriad functions within the company.
 The time is not too far when the success of the company depends on the strength of its marketing and the CMO.